-To install remote agents from the console
+To install a remote agent from the console

 - 1. Select Edit | Settings | Agent. - 2.
 On the Agent Settings page, click Setup New User Agent. - 3.
 Select Windows and click OK.
 The Setup Windows Agent dialog opens. - 4.
 Enter the connection information for the remote machine.
 Review the following for additional information: